 The content of this toolkit is based on accumulated knowledge over the last years in the fields of the fight against elder abuse, quality care and human rights at European and international level.
-In particular, it is inspired by the numerous exchanges of experiences held in two European projects (EUSTaCEA and WeDO), the expertise of AGE members and partners, and the events organised annually to mark the World Elder abuse awareness day supported by the European Commission, the Council of Europe, and the United Nations Office of the High Commissioner on Human Rights.
+In particular, it is inspired by the numerous exchanges of experiences held in two European projects (EUSTaCEA and WeDO), the expertise of AGE members and partners, and the events AGE organises annually to mark the World Elder Abuse Awareness Day.

 The toolkit includes: